cenoura/awesome-ads/README.md

 ## Concepts and Fundamentals

-- [What does an Ad Server do and how can you benefit from it?](https://www.thinkwithgoogle.com/intl/en-145/perspectives/local-articles/what-does-ad-server-do-and-how-can-you-benefit-it/) - Explain what an Ad Server do and how it can benefit your business.
+- [What does an Ad Server does and how can you benefit from it?](https://www.thinkwithgoogle.com/intl/en-145/perspectives/local-articles/what-does-ad-server-do-and-how-can-you-benefit-it/) - Explain what an Ad Server do and how it can benefit your business.
 - [What is an Ad Server](https://adzerk.com/blog/what-is-an-ad-server/) - Explain what an Ad Server is, Publisher vs Advertiser, why have one ad server.

 ## Best practices